Syllabus |

 10% homework

 Precalculus is a course designed to do just what it suggests: prepare you for a first course in calculus.
 This means learning many definitions and properties of basic functions and methods of solving equations, but it also—perhaps most importantly—means learning how to solve problems.
-The basic outline for general problem solving devised by Polya is a four step program:
+The basic outline for general problem solving devised by Polya is a four step program:1.
+Understand the problem

 2. Devise a plan for solving the problem